COCOLA: Coherence-Oriented Contrastive Learning of Musical Audio Representations: Experiments

 \subsection{Coherent Sub-Mix Classification}

-We cross-test the performance of all COCOLA models, performing classification of coherent pairs on the test split of our datasets.
-More specifically, given an encoder $f_\theta$, we iterate a test set, collecting at each step a batch of $K$ windows $\mathbf{x}^1, \dots, \mathbf{x}^K$.
+We cross-test the performance of COCOLA models trained without HPS by classifying coherent pairs on the test splits of our datasets.
+More specifically, given an encoder $f_\theta$, we iterate over a test set, collecting a batch of $K$ windows $\mathbf{x}^1, \dots, \mathbf{x}^K$ at each step.
 Following the steps in Section \ref{subsec:method_contrastive} we compute all similarities $\text{sim}(\mathbf{h}^k_1, \mathbf{h}^j_2)$ for $k, j \in [K]$.
 We define the accuracy over a batch as: